fmalina/revisions-blocl/activism/debtgeneration.md

 Most of the people we are bailing out are those who have long argued for massive cuts in public spending and welfare.
 They have not been able to achieve these goals through the ballet box, but now they will have achieved exactly what the want through economic blackmail.
-Bankers don’t need state schools: Their children go to private schools.
-Bankers don’t need the NHS: they go to private hospitals.
-Bankers don’t need social services: they have bonuses and enormous pensions to cover all that.
+Bankers don't need state schools: Their children go to private schools.
+Bankers don't need the NHS: they go to private hospitals.
+Bankers don't need social services: they have bonuses and enormous pensions to cover all that.

 It was said that in the Great Depression the market was sacrificed to save the country.
 Today we risk sacrificing the country to save the market.

-Our governments will make ordinary people pay because the politicians don’t have the courage or understanding to tackle the underlying problems.
+Our governments will make ordinary people pay because the politicians don't have the courage or understanding to tackle the underlying problems.
 What all our governments will be quite ready to do, though, is bring out the police to deal with any public dissent and unrest.